 After successful installation, click on the system tray and then on the WAMP Server icon.
 As you click you will find shortcuts to check and use the Apache, MySQL, PHPMyAdmin, MariaDB, Stop all services, Start all services and Reset all services.

 To ensure whether our Apache web server is up and running on our Windows 10 click on Localhost.

-When you click on Localhost a tab will open with a page showing all server configuration in your browser.
+When you click on Localhost a tab will open with a page showing all server configurations in your browser.
 For reference see the screenshot.

 Step 6: Other important Wamp server tools and settings

-If you right click on the same WAMP server icon resides in your system tray, it will open several other options such as About, Refresh, Help, language, WAMP settings, Tool, and Exit.
+If you right-click on the same WAMP server icon that resides in your system tray, it will open several other options such as About, Refresh, Help, language, WAMP settings, Tool, and Exit.
 In case you want to change the software language you can choose your local language from the language option.

 - Restart DNS

 - Check compiler VC, compatibility, and ini files

 - Show Apache loaded Modules